mpkuse/cerebro/README.md

 ### Get VINS-Fusion Working
-I recommend you use my fork of VINS-Fusion, in which I have fixed some bugs.
+I recommend you use my fork of VINS-Fusion, in which I have fixed some bugs and added mechanism for reseting the VINS.
 ```
 cd catkin_ws/src
 #git clone https://github.com/HKUST-Aerial-Robotics/VINS-Fusion.git